 Consider including these ten elements when designing a sound corporate card policy:

 Creating your corporate card policy doesn't have to be complicated.
 And for many businesses, setting an effective card policy (and achieving better spending control using corporate cards) starts with these four steps:

 Once you've nailed these four important steps, you'll have all the information you need to set up and distribute corporate credit cards to your relevant teams and individuals.

-Take some time now to create a comprehensive corporate credit card policy explicitly tailored to your organisation's needs.
-This work will save you from any headaches if issues arise related to improper use of cards, overspending by employees or vendors, and human error.
+Take some time to create a comprehensive business credit card policy explicitly tailored to your organisation's needs.
+This work will save you from any headaches if issues arise, including improper use of cards, employee or vendor overspending, and human error.

 Leon Steenbrink, CFO at Mercell Nederland explained:

 My favourite feature is having the ability to assign spend policies to employees.
 I like it because it empowers employees to perform their job functions without having to ask for permission to spend money that they have already budgeted.

 Ready to learn more about setting spend policies and controlling spend?
 Book a demo today.

 Trish Toovey works across the UK and US markets to craft content at Payhawk.
 Covering anything from ad copy to video scripting, Trish leans on a super varied background in copy and content creation for the finance, fashion, and travel industries.